firebolt-db/firebolt-db.github.io/docs/sql-reference/functions-reference/index.md

   Functions for manipulating date and time data types.

 * [JSON functions](#json-functions)
-  These functions extract and transform raw JSON into Firebolt native types, or JSON sub-objects.
+  These functions extract and transform JSON into Firebolt native types, or JSON sub-objects.
 They are used either during the ELT process or applied to columns storing JSON objects as plain `TEXT`.

 * [Numeric functions](#numeric-functions)
   Functions for manipulating data types including `INT`, `LONG`, `DOUBLE`, and other numeric types.